 Describe the policy and procedure for processing FOIA requests for agency records.

+Discuss the consequences associated with maintaining unnecessary copies of licensee documents.

 TASKS: 1.
 Meet with the FOIA Coordinator to discuss the procedure for processing FOIA requests for agency records.